pliddy-com/recipes-next/README.md

 **Performance** scores are regularly in the high 90's, occassionally achieving a perfect 100 if assets are cached on the CDN.

-#### Current outstanding issues identified with Lighthouse:
+#### Current issues identified by Lighthouse

 While performance numbers for desktop is consistently 99-100, the simulation of mobile behavior in Lighthouse can return a performance score in the low 80s.
 This is mainly attributable to a warning to `Avoid long main-thread tasks` that are part of the static, chunked JavaScript files generated by Next.js.

-These issues will be addressed by evaluating the dynamic loading of components to minimize the size of bundles required for initial page load.
+These issues will be addressed by evaluating the use of Next.js to dynamically load of components to minimize code bundles required for initial page load.

 <p align="center">
   <img src="src/assets/lighthouse.png" alt="perfect lightouse scores"/>